William Ranney: Career

 Ranney was a regular contributor and an associate member of the National Academy of Design and the American Art Union, both based in New York.
 He also painted historical scenes, such as those of the American Revolution.
 He mostly depicted the everyday lives of the affected populace rather than heroic battle scenes.
 Among his subjects of local landscapes was Hackensack Meadows.

 By 1846, his work began to show the influences of his experiences in Texas, including frontier backdrops depicting the Rocky Mountains.
 He featured pioneers, hunters, trappers, and explorers before the West was more widely settled by European Americans.
 Among these are The Old Oaken Bucket, The Match Boy, Prairie Burial, Scouting Party, Hunting Wild Horses and Trapper's Last Shot, which are straightforward presentations of everyday subjects, lacking overt sentiment.

-Ranney enjoyed duck hunting, which is reflected in some of his paintings on that theme, which are noted for their solidly constructed, almost sculpture-like figures.
+Ranney enjoyed duck hunting, which is reflected in some of his paintings noted for their solidly constructed, almost sculpture-like figures.
 His most popular and requested work is his 1850 painting On the Wing, which portrays a sportsman with dead game at his feet, about to shoot down his next target.
 Ranney produced at least four different versions of this print, the most recognized of which was reserved for the Butler Institute of American Art.
 It was published in the gift book Ornaments of Memory in 1856 and 1857.
 This version is set in a more windblown environment, noted for the contrast generated with the stillness of the human figures within it.
 The portrayal of the outdoorsman in On the Wing contributed to the era's nationalistic imagery.
 Mark Thistelthwaite of the Butler Institute, describes this piece as: